forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 ![](images/design_form_related_list.png)

 7. In the Form Designer, change the first section to be a **2 Column layout**.
 Then drag the Name, Version, Story, Reviewed By, and Tested By fields to the top section.
 Move the Description field to the bottom 1 column section.
 There should be no fields in the middle section.
 Go ahead and delete the section by clicking on the **X** in the corner.
-Finally click the **Save** button to save the layout.
+Finally, click the **Save** button to save the layout.

 ![](images/test_script_designer_layout.gif)